mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 }
 `﻿``

 ### ﻿map

 W﻿ith `map` is a different story, you will create a new array.

-S﻿o with the same array that we had, let's say I want to
+S﻿o with the same array that we had I want to and